cybertraining-dsc/sp21-599-356/project/index.md

 The wholesale charges consist of raw material costs (LNG introduction and incidental costs) and gas supply costs [^4].
 Therefore, the forecasting NG demand/supply will not only help establish an optimized mid-to-long-term plan for the introduction of LNG, but also stable NG supply and economic effects.

 * <https://github.com/cybertraining-dsc/hid-example/blob/main/project/index.md>

 Here comes a convincing introduction to the problem

+## 2. Related Work

+The related works are.

 ## 2. Report Format